-There is something tremendously exciting about attending auctions and ten times more so for the people who go there and succeed in picking up a real bargain or two.
+There is something tremendously exciting about buying furniture at auction and ten times more so for the people who succeed in picking up a real bargain or two.
 Yet for all these people who come out of the auction well in front, there are many more that sneak out the back door having bought something that they neither need nor can afford.

 Buying furniture at auction, either new, part used or antique, is a definite possibility to save money.
 However, before making even the smallest bid, it is important for the potential purchaser to understand the implications of their actions, as well as the benefits and traps involved.